orual/anthropic-proxy/README.md

 - OAuth 2.0 authentication flow with PKCE for enhanced security
 - Secure session management with signed cookies
+- Session ID can be used as API key via `x-api-key` header
 - Automatic token refresh
 - API request proxying to Anthropic endpoints
 - Built with Axum (web framework) and Reqwest (HTTP client)